UF Health Diabetes Education Program

-Welcome to the Shands at UF Self-Management Program.
+Welcome to the UF Health Diabetes Education Program.

 Many people still think diabetes is a relatively mild condition and do not realize that if not managed properly it can lead to devastating health complications and early death.

-The diabetes self-management program begins with an individual assessment with a certified diabetes educator.
+The program begins with an individual assessment with a certified diabetes educator (CDE).
 Then, participants attend a series of classroom sessions led by nurses, dieticians and other healthcare professionals.

 Visit 1: Assessment and Introduction to Diabetes (one hour individual appointment)